-This website is part of the Poverty and Social Exclusion in the United Kingdom research project funded by the Economic and Social Research Council.
-The research, in the field in 2012/13, is the largest ever undertaken into poverty and social exclusion in the UK and was a collaboration between the University of Bristol (lead), Heriot-Watt University, The Open University, Queen’s University Belfast, University of Glasgow and the University of York.
+This website was set up as part of the Poverty and Social Exclusion in the United Kingdom research project funded by the Economic and Social Research Council.
+This research, which ran from 2010/11 to 2014/15, is the largest ever undertaken into poverty and social exclusion in the UK and was a collaboration between the University of Bristol (lead), Heriot-Watt University, The Open University, Queen’s University Belfast, University of Glasgow and the University of York.

 This website provides: